ankane/strong_migrations/README.md

 Don’t backfill existing rows in this migration, as it can cause downtime.
 See the next section for how to do it safely.

-> This operation is safe in Postgres 11+
+> With Postgres, this operation is safe as of Postgres 11

 ### Backfilling data